LinusU/node-line-in/readme.md

 Returns a `Readable` stream that emits chunks of raw audio data.

-Currently only 2-channel 16-bit little-endian signed integer pcm encoded data is supported.
+Currently only 2-channel 16-bit little-endian signed integer pcm encoded data at a 44100 Hz sample rate is supported.